Installing using Docker¶

 Code hosting sites credentials¶

-An example configuration for GitHub might look like:
+An example configuration for GitHub pull requests might look like:

 WEBLATE_GITHUB_USERNAME=api-user